Fonio- The Super Grain

 Directions:

-If using dried fruits, make sure they are cut into 1/4” dice, or try raisins or Goji berries.
+If you use dried fruits, cut them into 1/4” dice, or try raisins or Goji berries.

-Put all ingredients in the pot, bring to a boil, turn down to a simmer, and cook for 5 minutes.
+Combine all ingredients in a pot, bring to a boil, reduce the heat to a simmer, and cook for 5 minutes.

-Cover, let sit a minute or two, and then enjoy.
+Cover, let it sit a minute or two, and then enjoy.